Coffeezilla

-Stephen Findeisen (born 1993 or 1994), better known as Coffeezilla, is an American YouTuber and cryptocurrency journalist who is known primarily for his channel in which he investigates and discusses online scams, usually surrounding cryptocurrency, decentralized finance and internet celebrities.
-Before Coffeezilla, Findeisen was active on YouTube with the channel Coffee Break between 2017 and 2020, but, recently, he has been more active on his second channel, voidzilla.
+Stephen Findeisen (born 1993 or 1994), better known as Coffeezilla, is an American YouTuber and cryptocurrency journalist who is known primarily for his channel on which he investigates and discusses scams, usually surrounding cryptocurrency, internet fraud, decentralized finance and internet celebrities.
+Before Coffeezilla, Findeisen was active on YouTube with the channel "Coffee Break" between 2017 and 2020, before becoming more active on his second channel, "coffeezilla".

 Education

 Findeisen holds a degree in chemical engineering from Texas A&M University.

 Career

-Before his YouTube career, he sold houses for a local builder.
-Findeisen was motivated to hunt down scams after his mother, who had been diagnosed with cancer, was persuaded to buy questionable products with the belief that they would help cure her.
+Before his YouTube career, Findeisen sold houses for a local builder.
+He was motivated to hunt down scams after his mother was persuaded to buy questionable products with the belief that they would help treat her recently diagnosed cancer.
 His mother would later end up recovering after surgery.
 He began his career as a YouTuber by uploading videos in which he makes allegations about influencers and financial commentators.

-In October 2024, Andrew Tate was sent a series of questions by Coffeezilla about his meme coin DADDY.
-In response, Tate doxxed Coffeezilla by leaking his email address and encouraged his supporters to email abusive content to Coffeezilla, specifically requesting that they call him "gay."
+In October 2024, Coffeezilla sent a series of questions to Andrew Tate about Tate’s meme coin DADDY.
+In response, Tate doxxed Coffeezilla by leaking his email address and encouraged his supporters to email abusive content to Coffeezilla, specifically requesting they call him "gay."